Put these organic groceries at the top of your shopping list—they’re well worth the extra money.

 Alzheimer’s disease often begins with what appears to be simple forgetfulness, but it wreaks much more havoc over time, destroying speech, comprehension, and coordination and causing restlessness and dramatic mood swings.
-One in three people over the age of 80 will be its victim, and most of us sit back and hope we won’t be one of them.
-The right diet may delay the onset of the disease or lower your risk by as much as 40%.
-So, isn’t a diet change worth it?
+The right diet may delay the onset of the disease or lower your risk by as much as 40 per cent.